Nonpublic Support Services (NPSS) & School Psychologists

 Nonpublics can choose to contract a school psychologist from Columbus City for one to five days a week.
 There are a total of 12 nonpublic schools that contract with CCS to have school psychologists present at their buildings at least one day a week.
 This reflects the increasing need for school psychologists to provide counseling, mental health consultation, intervention support, and evaluations to determine if a student has a disability.

-When a parent is considering whether to request an evaluation then he or she is encouraged to have a conversation with the child's teacher or the school administrator.
-Sometimes concerns at school regarding academics or behaviors can be resolved through talking to the individuals who most often work with the child at school.
+When a parent is considering whether to request an evaluation, then he or she is encouraged to have a conversation with the child's teacher or the school administrator.
+Sometimes, concerns can be resolved by talking to the individuals who most often work with the child at the school.

-If the school also expresses similar concerns then it is recommended that the school psychologist becomes involved.
+If the school also expresses similar concerns, then it is recommended that the school psychologist becomes involved.
 Check with your school to see if they have a contracted school psychologist who solely works with the nonpublic school.
-If your nonpublic school has a contracted school psychologist then you can work directly with the school and their contracted school psychologist.
+If your nonpublic school has a contracted school psychologist, then you can work directly with the school and its contracted school psychologist.